 Since ICF homes are more energy-efficient, mechanical equipment can be smaller than in a frame home.
 This can typically result in at least 1% in up-front savings.
 So the net extra cost will be about 3 to 6% of the sale price of the home 1.

-Higher quality exterior walls and smaller mechanical systems means less monthly cost for the homeowner with savings of at least 25% or more depending on the climate2.
+Higher quality exterior walls and smaller mechanical systems mean less monthly cost for the homeowner with savings of at least 25% or more depending on the climate2.
 Downsized HVAC also results in reduced greenhouse gas emissions over the life of the structure compared to less efficient wood-frame construction 3.

 What is an “experienced contractor”?

 As with any innovative new construction product, the more a crew works with ICFs the more efficient assembling them becomes.
 ICF wall-building crews report that their costs drop sharply until they have built 4 or 5 houses.
-After that they continue to realize savings, but at a slower rate.
+After that, they continue to realize savings but at a slower rate.

 Mechanical contractors also need experience to size equipment correctly.
 If not experienced with homes as energy-efficient as an ICF house, they will tend to install equipment sized for a wood frame residence.
 Systems can be larger than necessary, do not run efficiently and the buyer loses potential initial day-to-day cost savings.
 In addition, excess moisture can build up in the house, causing unsightly and unhealthy problems.
 Helpful computer software is available for correctly sizing heating and air conditioning systems in concrete homes (see publication reference below).